-ESTABLISHMENT OF FUNDS AND ACCOUNTS; DEPOSIT AND APPLICATION OF BOND PROCEEDS
+ESTABLISHMENT OF FUNDS AND ACCOUNTS; DEPOSIT AND APPLICATION OF NOTE PROCEEDS

 Creation of Funds and Accounts.
-Simultaneously with the issuance of the Bonds, there shall be created within the Treasury of the Issuer the following Funds and Accounts:
+Simultaneously with the issuance of the Notes, there shall be created within the Treasury of the Issuer the following Funds and Accounts:

 - (a) Improvement Fund.

-- (b) Debt Service Account (within the Bond and Interest Fund).
+- (b) Debt Service Account.

 - (c) Costs of Issuance Account.

-The above Funds and Accounts shall be administered in accordance with the provisions of the Bond Resolution so long as the Bonds are Outstanding.
+The above Funds and Accounts shall be administered in accordance with the provisions of the Note Resolution so long as the Notes are Outstanding.

-Deposit of Bond Proceeds.
-The net proceeds received from the sale of the Bonds shall be deposited simultaneously with the delivery of the Bonds as follows:
+Deposit of Note Proceeds.
+The net proceeds received from the sale of the Notes shall be deposited simultaneously with the delivery of the Notes as follows:

-- (a) All accrued interest received from the sale of the Bonds shall be deposited in the Debt Service Account. - (b) An amount necessary to pay the Costs of Issuance shall be deposited in the Costs of Issuance Account. - (c) The remaining balance of the proceeds derived from the sale of the Bonds shall be deposited in the Improvement Fund.
+- (a) All accrued interest and excess proceeds, if any, received from the sale of the Notes shall be deposited in the Debt Service Account. - (b) An amount necessary to pay the Costs of Issuance shall be deposited in the Costs of Issuance Account. - (c) The remaining balance of the proceeds derived from the sale of the Notes shall be deposited in the Improvement Fund.

 Application of Moneys in the Improvement Fund.
 Moneys in the Improvement Fund shall be used for the sole purpose of paying the costs of the Improvements.

 Withdrawals from the Improvement Fund shall be made only when authorized by the governing body of the Issuer.
-Each authorization for costs of the Improvements shall be supported by a certificate executed by the Mayor (or designate) stating that such payment is being made for a purpose within the scope of the Bond Resolution and that the amount of such payment represents only the contract price of the property, equipment, labor, materials or service being paid for or, if such payment is not being made pursuant to an express contract, that such payment is not in excess of the reasonable value thereof.
-Authorizations for withdrawals for other authorized purposes shall be supported by a certificate executed by the Mayor (or designate) stating that such payment is being made for a purpose within the scope of the Bond Resolution.
+Each authorization for costs of the Improvements shall be supported by a certificate executed by the Mayor (or designate) stating that such payment is being made for a purpose within the scope of the Note Resolution and that the amount of such payment represents only the contract price of the property, equipment, labor, materials or service being paid for or, if such payment is not being made pursuant to an express contract, that such payment is not in excess of the reasonable value thereof.
+Authorizations for withdrawals for other authorized purposes shall be supported by a certificate executed by the Mayor (or designate) stating that such payment is being made for a purpose within the scope of the Note Resolution.
 Upon completion of the Improvements, any surplus remaining in the Improvement Fund shall be deposited in the Debt Service Account.

 Substitution of Improvements; Reallocation of Proceeds.
-The Issuer may elect for any reason to substitute or add other public improvements to be financed with proceeds of the Bonds provided the following conditions are met: (a) the Substitute Improvement and the issuance of general obligation bonds to pay the cost of the Substitute Improvement has been duly authorized by the governing body of the Issuer in accordance with the laws of the State; (b) a resolution authorizing the use of the proceeds of the Bonds to pay the Financeable Costs of the Substitute Improvement has been duly adopted by the governing body of the Issuer pursuant to this Section, (c) the Attorney General of the State has approved the amendment made by such resolution to the transcript of proceedings for the Bonds to include the Substitute Improvements; and (d) the use of the Bonds to pay the Financeable Cost of the Substitute Improvement will not adversely affect the tax status of the Bonds under State or federal law.
+The Issuer may elect for any reason to substitute or add other public improvements to be financed with proceeds of the Notes provided the following conditions are met: (a) the Substitute Improvement and the issuance of general obligation bonds to pay the cost of the Substitute Improvement has been duly authorized by the governing body of the Issuer in accordance with the laws of the State; (b) a resolution authorizing the use of the proceeds of the Notes to pay the Financeable Costs of the Substitute Improvement has been duly adopted by the governing body of the Issuer pursuant to this Section; and (c) the use of the proceeds of the Notes to pay the Financeable Cost of the Substitute Improvement will not adversely affect the tax-exempt status of the Notes under State or federal law.

-The Issuer may reallocate expenditure of Bond proceeds among all Improvements financed by the Bonds; provided the following conditions are met: (a) the reallocation is approved by the governing body of the Issuer; (b) the reallocation shall not cause the proceeds of the Bonds allocated to any Improvement to exceed the Financeable Costs of the Improvement; and (c) the reallocation will not adversely affect the tax status of the Bonds under State or federal law.
+The Issuer may reallocate expenditure of Note proceeds among all Improvements financed by the Notes; provided the following conditions are met: (a) the reallocation is approved by the governing body of the Issuer; (b) the reallocation shall not cause the proceeds of the Notes allocated to any Improvement to exceed the Financeable Costs of the Improvement; and (c) the reallocation will not adversely affect the tax-exempt status of the Notes under State or federal law.